actions/importer-labs/gitlab/5-custom-transformers.md

 Finally, you can use custom transformers to dictate which runners the converted workflows should use.
 To do this, answer the following questions:

 1. What is label of the runner in GitLab to update?
-    - Since there is no `tags` stanza defined in the `terraform-example` project in GitLab, you will need to use the Ruby symbol for the default runner:

-      __:default__
+    - __:default__.
+This is a special keyword to define the default runner to use.
+You can optional target specific `tags` in a job.

 2. What is the label of the runner in Actions to use instead?
     - __custom-runner__